naksh2004/semantic_search/README.md

 Semantic Search System
 This repository contains a semantic search system built using FastAPI in Python.
 The system allows users to upload case study documents related to a fictitious company, MindTickle, and perform semantic search queries to retrieve relevant case study names.

 Objective
 The main objective of this project is to develop a web application that implements semantic search on case study documents.
 The system prioritizes relevant results based on meaning and context, rather than just exact keyword matches.
 Additionally, the system integrates a Large Language Model (LLM) to enhance search accuracy.

 Features

-Upload API: Allows users to upload case study documents in PDF format.
-Semantic Search API: Enables users to perform semantic search queries to retrieve relevant case study names.
+Upload API: Allows users to upload case study documents in PDF format./n Semantic Search API: Enables users to perform semantic search queries to retrieve relevant case study names.
 LLM Integration: Integrates a Large Language Model (LLM) to enhance search accuracy by optimizing queries for industry, use case, and geography.